transcenddev/expanding-search-bar-using-focus-within/README.md

 ## Contributing

 Small changes (formatting, documentation) can be committed directly.
 For behavior, accessibility, or UX changes open a PR describing the change and any compatibility considerations.

-## License

-This project has no license file.
-Add one (e.g., `LICENSE` with MIT) if you want to allow reuse.